shadecoredev/Realmshade/README.md

 Main cheating detection happens at the server.
 When you win, you send your username, seed value and metadata of each item you own in your inventory.
-The server processes the data to determine if your items correspond to your seed then runs a fight to deterine if you actually won it.
+The server processes the data to determine if your items correspond to your seed then runs your fight to deterine if you actually won it.
 Only successfully validated players added to the leaderboard and PvP player pool.

 That means that you can patch the game, test, add or remove new content however you want without affecting other players.